 Pick, Pack and Ship: From Problem to Worry Free Solution of Retail Displays

 A nationally recognized cosmetic company that replaces its point of sale displays twice annually for its large retail pharmacy customer was having a distribution challenge.
 The displays, shipped to over 4,000 domestic retail locations throughout the United States, in a wide variety of configurations, were commonly being delivered late with the wrong configurations shipped to the wrong retail location.
 Anxious to expeditiously resolve the problem, the cosmetic company would incur expensive expedited freight charges to overnight replacement displays and then incur incremental labor charges to ensure the displays were installed and ready for the retail launch of their new products in stores.
 The process was time consuming, costly, frustrating for their customers, and unnecessary.

 Drawing from our decades of distribution experience, the XB Fulfillment team designed a solution to ensure the timely delivery of the right displays to the right location without incurring expedited freight charges.
 The cosmetics company met their delivery requirements and avoided virtually all overnight shipping chargers.

 Enabling A Truly Easy Solution to Entering the U.S. Market

 A leading multi-billion dollar international beauty company selling direct in over 60 countries around the world, offering a wide range of high-quality health and beauty products, was planning to launch its product line in the United States.
 In spite of their broad global reach, they had no previous experience distributing in the United States.

-Meeting with the XB Logistics team they formulated a strategy to manage the physical distribution of products throughout the United States.
+Meeting with the XB Fulfillment team they formulated a strategy to manage the physical distribution of products throughout the United States.

 Vendor Managed Inventory, a Happy Customer and More Business!